deehuynh/pet-food-01/README.md

 # PROJECT: PET FOOD SHOP LANDING PAGE

-This is a project that I practice my front-end skills./ Practice new skills:\
+This is a project that I practice my front-end skills.\
+Practice new skills:\
 >* Convert psd to a react app
 >* BEM